codingrex/Long-Term-Auronomy/README.md

   ## Summary:
-  This ongoing research project on real robot is an example of my research interest **on the intersection of Vision and Robotics of using semantic understanding to improve the robot autonomy**.
+  This ongoing real-robot based research project is on the intersection of Vision and Robotics.
+This is an example of my research interest **of using semantic understanding to improve the robot autonomy**.
 From this experience, I learned and sharpened skills and understandings in
-  Autonomy stack (Perception, SLAM, Motion Planning) of robots, the visual learning and recognition , I also gained more understandings in the challenges for real-robot based problems.
+  **Autonomy stack** (Perception, SLAM, Motion Planning) of robots, the **visual learning and recognition** , I also gained more understandings in the **challenges for real-robot based problems**.